Jean-Marie Le Pen: Death penalty

-Le Pen supports bringing back the death penalty in France.
+Le Pen supported bringing back the death penalty in France.

 Controversial statements

-Le Pen has been accused and convicted several times at home and abroad of xenophobia and antisemitism.
+Le Pen was accused and convicted several times in France and abroad of xenophobia and antisemitism.
 A Paris court found in February 2005 that his verbal criticisms, such as remarks disparaging Muslims in a 2003 Le Monde interview, were "inciting racial hatred", and he was fined €10,000 and ordered to pay an additional €5,000 in damages to the Ligue des droits de l'homme (League for Human Rights).
 The conviction and fines were upheld by the Court of Cassation in 2006.